ZengHaohei/Infinite-Alchemy/README.md

 **Is it theoretically possible that one 10-day scan with a $70 motor is equivalent to 10,000 discrete lab experiments?** If so, why are we still debating the "replicability" of these materials?
 Just scan the entire probability field and see what sticks.

+**The Power of Failed Paradigms: Building a Universal Material Latent Space**

+Most researchers discard "failed" experiments as noise.
+In our protocol, **there is no such thing as failure—only unprocessed coordinates in the phase space.** We are introducing an AI-driven synthesis engine.
+Even if your 10-day scan doesn't yield a room-temperature superconductor, your data is invaluable.
+By feeding the "non-superconducting" phase maps, gradients, and spectroscopic results into a centralized Neural Network, we are performing a **Full-Domain Inverse Mapping**.

+* **Logic:** The AI doesn't just learn what *is* a superconductor; it learns with extreme precision what *is not*.
+By eliminating the "Impossible Zones" mapped by hundreds of distributed scanners, the AI will mathematically force the "Optimal Phase" (the Superconductor) to reveal itself through the remaining convergence points.
+* **Action:** If your scan results are chaotic, fragmented, or "dull," do not throw them away.
+Upload the raw data.
+We are training the first **Entropy-Driven Foundation Model** for material synthesis.

+**While others are looking for a needle in a haystack, we are burning the haystack with AI to leave only the needle.**

 ---

 **A Friendly Note on Our License**